insen/blog/_posts/2018-05-16-The-Selfish-Test.md

     public void CanWriteFileAsDifferentUserThroughJob()
     {
         //Notes | This is a shortcut to test whether elevated permissions
-        //are happening when 'MoveFile' is called.
-MoveFile is a private
+        //are happening when 'FileCopy' is called.
+'FileCopy' is a private
         //method.
 So we need to change to public when we need to test.
         //Change it back when done.
         var job = new BigBadClassWithLotsOfInitialization();